pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 The last big feature I worked on in 2024 was having mobs chase the player they were in combat with.
 This surfaced some pain points in the code and I couldn't come up with an implementation I was happy with.
 Movement splines weren't working as expected and the mob file was getting pretty cumbersome to work with in general.
+Properly working movement splines would allow sending a sequence of movement points within a single packet, but I had to hack around this and do extra work server side instead.
 This led me to take a step back and come up with ideas on how to clean things up.

 Code was largely organized around a few large GenServers and it was pretty difficult to reason about individual parts of the system.